osudrl/cassie-mujoco-sim/README.md

 The examples include cassiesim, which simulates a physical Cassie robot controlled over UDP, and cassiectrl, a null controller operating over UDP.
 The file cassietest.c is a minimal example of running the simulation, and cassietest.py demonstrates controlling the simulated robot in Python.

 Documentation for the simulation functions is included in include/cassiemujoco.h.
 The file header/udp.h declares convenience functions for creating a UDP socket and obtaining the most recent packet.
-The remaining header files include functions for packing and unpacking structures used to communicate with Cassie into UDP packets and for simulating the Cassie's internal safety mechanisms and state estimation processes.
+The remaining header files include functions for packing and unpacking structures used to communicate with Cassie into UDP packets and for simulating Cassie's internal safety mechanisms and state estimation processes.